When you think of insects living in your bed, the first thing that comes to mind might be bed bugs.

 10. Spider Beetles

-Spider beetles are another one among the types of insects that live in beds.
+Spider beetles are another one among the insects living in beds.

 They can range in size from 1 to 8 millimeters and come in brown, reddish-brown, black, or mottled colors.
 Like other beetles, they have six legs and two antennae.

-Spider beetles get their name from how they move around like spiders, walking sideways or backward.
+Spider beetles get their name by moving around like spiders, walking sideways or backward.

-They are usually found in stored food products but can also inhabit mattresses and pillows where they feed on lint and other fibers.
+They are usually found in stored food products but can inhabit mattresses and pillows, feeding on lint and other fibers.

-While their presence is usually more annoying than harmful, they can cause significant damage to fabrics and other materials if left untreated.
+While their presence is usually more annoying than harmful, if left untreated, they can cause significant damage to fabrics and other materials.

-To prevent spider beetles from taking up residence in your bed, it’s important to keep your mattress clean and vacuum regularly.
+To prevent spider beetles from occupying your bed, it’s important to keep your mattress clean and vacuum regularly.

 It’s also beneficial to store any fabric items like blankets and pillows in airtight containers and regularly check for signs of an infestation.